Holocene: Overview

 Paleontologists have not defined any faunal stages for the Holocene.
 If subdivision is necessary, periods of human technological development, such as the Mesolithic, Neolithic, and Bronze Age, are usually used.
 However, the time periods referenced by these terms vary with the emergence of those technologies in different parts of the world.

-According to some scholars, a third epoch of the Quaternary, the Anthropocene, has now begun.
-This term is used to denote the present time-interval in which many geologically significant conditions and processes have been profoundly altered by human activities.

-The 'Anthropocene' (a term coined by Paul J. Crutzen and Eugene Stoermer in 2000) is not a formally defined geological unit.
-The Subcommission on Quaternary Stratigraphy of the International Commission on Stratigraphy has a working group to determine whether it should be.
+Some scholars have argued that a third epoch of the Quaternary, the Anthropocene, has now begun.
+This term has been used to denote the present time-interval in which many geologically significant conditions and processes have been profoundly altered by human activities.
+The 'Anthropocene' (a term coined by Paul J. Crutzen and Eugene Stoermer in 2000) was never a formally defined geological unit.
+The Subcommission on Quaternary Stratigraphy (SQS) of the International Commission on Stratigraphy (ICS) had a working group to determine whether it should be.
 In May 2019, members of the working group voted in favour of recognizing the Anthropocene as formal chrono-stratigraphic unit, with stratigraphic signals around the mid-twentieth century CE as its base.
-The exact criteria have still to be determined, after which the recommendation also has to be approved by the working group's parent bodies (ultimately the International Union of Geological Sciences).
+The exact criteria were still to be determined, after which the recommendation also had to be approved by the working group's parent bodies (ultimately the International Union of Geological Sciences).
+In March 2024, after 15 years of deliberation, the Anthropocene Epoch proposal of the working group was voted down by a wide margin by the SQS, owing largely to its shallow sedimentary record and extremely recent proposed start date.
+The ICS and the International Union of Geological Sciences later formally confirmed, by a near unanimous vote, the rejection of the working group's Anthropocene Epoch proposal for inclusion in the Geologic Time Scale.